Things to know about your library card

 Residents - All residents of the Byron Public Library District are eligible for a free library card.
 To get a card, bring in proof of identity and residency.
 Children ages 5-12 may apply for a library card, but must have a parent or guardian present.
 The parent or guardian must sign the card in person at the library.
 All resident cards shall be issued for a three year period.

 Non-Resident Property Owner - Persons not residing in the Byron Public Library District or other public library district, but who own property in the district may apply for a library card.
 Bring in the current years tax bill pertaining to the taxable property to receive this type of card.
 This privilege is extended to only one person for each parcel of taxable property.
 This card will be valid for one year, and may or may not be honored by other libraries in the area for reciprocal borrowing according to local policy.
 The Byron Public Library District will not accept library cards issued by other libraries for non-resident property owners, special non-resident rate cards, or courtesy cards of any sort.top

 New items will have a two week checkout period and may not be renewed.
 Older items will have a two week checkout period and may be renewed twice if no one has requested the item.
 Overdues: $0.05 per day, not to exceed cost of item.
 Damaged or lost items will be billed to patron at replacement cost.

-7 day checkout period for all new DVD's and all movies (black dots); 14 day checkout period for all other DVD's.
+7 day checkout period for all new DVD's and all movies; 14 day checkout period for all other DVD's.
 Limit 5 and may not be renewed.
 Overdues: $0.50 per day, not to exceed cost of item.
 Damaged or lost DVDs will be billed to patron at replacement cost.

 7 day checkout period, limit 3, may not be renewed.
 Overdues: $1.00 per day, not to exceed cost of item.
 Damaged or lost video games will be billed to patron at replacement cost.